arkatebi/OpenWorld-problem/README.md

 ```
 The first input argument is the map file at time t1 from ES-1.
 The second input
 argument is the SwissProt file at t2.
 The third argument is the ontology
-name and the fourth argument is the output file name prefix.
+name and the fourth argument is the prefix for the output file name.
 It generates
 the following output files - one sequence file and one map file for each
 ontology: